funk4punks/funk4punks/README.md

 💤 im a minor. dont be creepy.

-💤 i rarely interact first but feel free to appraoch me!
+💤 i rarely interact first but feel free to approach me!

 💤 i dont accept random friend requests and i will not accept friend requests, unless i add you first.